 In 2023, Canada experienced its worst wildfire season on record, with more than 6,000 fires burning nearly 150,000 square kilometres of land.
 The impacts went far beyond the forests—smoke from these fires spread across North America and even reached Europe, carrying dangerous fine particulate matter (PM2.5) that contributed to severe health consequences worldwide.

-Canada has maintained measles elimination since 1998, but 2025 has brought the largest outbreak since elimination, with cases across multiple provinces.
-If transmission persists beyond October 2025, Canada risks losing its elimination status—an avoidable setback tied to immunity gaps.
+The reality check Canada has maintained measles elimination since 1998, but 2025 has brought the largest outbreak since elimination, with cases across multiple provinces.
+If transmission persists beyond October 2025, Canada risks losing its elimination status—an avoidable setback tied to immunity gaps. (more…)

 Ontario’s Chief Medical Officer of Health is urging a national immunization schedule and interoperable vaccine registry, noting Ontario lags other provinces that have modernized records.
 A coordinated system helps close coverage gaps, speed outbreak response, and give families easy digital access to their records.